1. Home

 Terms and conditions for posting an ad

-Here are our current terms that you are required to accept before posting an ad.
+Here are our current terms that you are required to accept before posting an ad, these need to be accepted and satisfied before an ad can be published.
+Full terms and conditions can be seen at dogs.ie/terms

-* Information– You will post actual photos of your dog(s) and accurate information about breed, age, etc..
-All dogs need to be physically in the Republic of Ireland.
+2. Information.
+You will post actual photos of your dog(s) and accurate information about breed, age, etc. All dogs need to be physically in the Republic of Ireland and be in good health ‡.

-* Microchips– Microchips must to be visible on Europetnet.com before ads are published.
-How to check your microchips.
+4. Microchips.
+Microchips are registered with one of the four of IKC, ICC, Fido or Animark and must to be visible on Europetnet.com before ads are published.
+How to check your microchips .

-* Age– Ads cannot be published until dogs are at least 7 weeks old.
-Legally puppies must be 8 weeks old before they are sold / transferred to new owner.
+5. Age.
+Ads cannot be published until dogs are at least 7 weeks old.
+Legally puppies must be 8 weeks old before they can be sold and transferred to a new owner.

-* Anybody who has 6 or more female dogs over six months of age and capable of breeding must register under the Dog Breeding Establishment Act of 2010 with their local authority to be a Registered Breeding Establishment (RBE).
+7. Anybody who has 6 or more female dogs over six months of age and capable of breeding must register under the Dog Breeding Establishment Act of 2010 with their local authority to be a Dog Breeding Establishment (DBE).
 This licence number must be in all your ads.

 Laws